Oyetosiayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Display the duplicate of iacta last line-> Write a script that duplicates the last line of the file iacta
 10. Display delete of regular file-> Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Display count of directories-> Write a script that counts the number of directories and sub-directories in the current directory.
+12. Display all files on filtering and redirection